Chris Eubank Jr on Liam Smith, adrenalin, and how to be ‘box office’

 Eubank Jr will hope he has a good read of Smith on Saturday.

-Watch Smith vs Eubank Jr 2 on Sky Sports Box Office on Saturday 2 September, live from the AO Arena in Manchester.
+Watch Smith vs Eubank Jr 2 on Sky Sports Box Office on Saturday 2 September, live from the AO Arena in Manchester

 Join our commenting forum